Material or financial aid?

 |Monthly amounts of “social integration” for Belgian nationals|

 Nevertheless, since several years, Fedasil has not referred to the PCSW because of a lack of reception capacity.
-In the context of the reception crisis in 2021 and 2022, this option has been discussed several times by the Council of Ministers, but it has not been approved politically.
+In the context of the reception crisis in 2021 and 2022, the Council of Ministers has discussed this option several times, but it has not been approved politically.
+As a result of the reception crisis, some destitute applicants have obtained a referral to the PCSW by going to the Labour Courts (see Material or Financial Aid?).

 Article 3 Reception Act.